 What is an existential risk?

 We think of existential risks, or global catastrophic risks, as risks that could cause the collapse of human civilization or even the extinction of the human species.
-Prominent examples of human-driven global catastrophic risks include 1) nuclear war, 2) an infectious disease pandemic engineered by malevolent actors using synthetic biology, 3) hostile or uncontrolled deployments of artificial intelligence, and 4) climate change and other environmental degradation creating biological and physical conditions that thriving human civilizations would not survive.
+Prominent examples of human-driven global catastrophic risks include 1) nuclear winter, 2) an infectious disease pandemic engineered by malevolent actors using synthetic biology, 3) catastrophic accidents/misuse involving AI, and 4) climate change and/or environmental degradation creating biological and physical conditions that thriving human civilizations would not survive.
 Other significant catastrophic risks exist as well.

 - THINK 65

 - Discussion Groups

 SERI is currently planning a two-day (April 17/18) virtual conference on existential risks and longtermism - the importance of prioritizing the long-term future, for over 500 academics, professionals, and students from around the world.